LimaViviane/NIATS_Pendrawpac/README.md

 R version up of: 4.0.2

 #### Installing
-1 - Download the pendrawpac_1.1.3.tar file
+1 - Download the pendrawpac_1.2.3.tar file in Re

 2 - Abra uma sessão do Rstudio